Saga of Pliocene Exile: Types of metapsychic powers

 Each latent or operant individual has a different combination of these abilities and, amongst the Tanu, those with similar abilities were organized into guilds, called the Five Guilds Mental, each with a guild leader.
-As of the start of the first novel, "The Many Colored Land", the leaders of the five Tanu guilds were as follows: the Coercer Guild was led by the human Sebi-Gomnol (formerly the embittered Eusebio Gomez-Nolan, ennobled because he invented the controlling silver and grey torcs).
-The Creator Guild followed Aluteyn Craftsmaster, while the Farsensor Guild was led by Mayvar Kingmaker.
-The Psychokinetic Guild followed highly influential Nodonn Battlemaster (leader of the Wild Hunt), and the Redactor Guild was led by peaceful Dionket, Lord Healer.
 All of the guilds came under the authority of a Tanu noble called the Dean of Guilds, Lady Eadone Sciencemaster (the oldest surviving child of the Tanu King Thagdal).

 Prolepsis, the ability to predict future events, is a sixth power alluded to in The Saga of Pliocene Exile and explored a little in the Galactic Milieu trilogy.
-May does not clarify whether prolepsis is a separate metapsychic ability or a manifestation of extremely developed farsensory ability.
+Supposedly a power held by the Tanu nominated Kingmaker, it is considered unreliable in the time of the Galactic Milieu.

 D-jumping (dimension jumping) or teleportation may also be considered a metapsychic power, but appears more in the Galactic Milieu Series of books also by Julian May.
-For the purposes of the Saga of Pliocene Exile only Brede, Felice, and later Marc may have been able to use this power.
-It may be a synthesis of other powers (creativity, psychokinesis, and farsense?) rather than a separate power.
+For the purposes of the Saga of Pliocene Exile only Brede, Felice, and later Marc have been able to use this power.